 Vegan fine dining on the Mendocino Coast?
 It sounds too good to be true, but in fact the Ravens Restaurant at the Stanford Inn offers some of the premiere vegan and healthful dining in California.
 Composed of a world-class team of creative artists, and utilizing local and organic produce (much of it grown on their own property), this is the perfect destination for those who abstain from animal products, those wanting a healthier fine dining option, or simply those wishing to try something new.

-The mission of the Ravens Restaurant is simple: To provide guests with excellent food that rivals the finest restaurants in the world, while creating it in the context of what is healthy and sustainable ethically and environmentally.
-This ethos drives everything they create, and the menu offers a range of options – from raw to gluten free to heartier dishes that can satisfy even a carnivore’s cravings.
+The mission of the Ravens Restaurant is simple: To provide guests with excellent food that rivals the finest restaurants in the world, created within the context of what is healthy and sustainable, ethically and environmentally.
+This ethos is behind every dish, and the menu offers a range of options – from raw to gluten free to heartier dishes that can satisfy even a carnivore’s cravings.

 The Ravens Restaurant is open for both breakfast and dinner.
 Breakfast will be an eye-opening experience for those who think the first meal of the day must include eggs and dairy – these vegan delights have changed many people’s minds about what’s required for a delicious breakfast.
 Favorites include the citrus polenta with sautéed garden greens and cashew cream sauce, the vegan ranchero with salsa cruda, and the florentine.